 That’s a question that we get asked all of the time.
-More specifically, why we continue to sell lead-acid batteries instead of lithium-ion.
+More specifically, why we continue to sell lead-acid batteries instead of lithium-ion in our kits.
 Without question, lithium-ion batteries do present some distinct advantages that other types of batteries don’t offer.
 However, they do have some shortcomings and disadvantages that differ from those of traditional lead-acid batteries.

 Lithium-ion batteries have a lot of advantages when it comes to maintenance, energy density, and efficiency, but one of the biggest drawbacks to buying lithium-ion batteries right now is the price.
 Currently, in New Zealand, lithium-ion batteries cost roughly four times the amount of lead-acid batteries.
-You are going to get some notable differences in performance with a lithium-ion battery vs. a lead-acid, but currently, the cost far outweighs the benefits that these batteries can provide.
+You are going to get some notable differences in performance with a lithium-ion battery vs. a lead-acid, but the price difference is a very significant factor.

-Another reason that we have yet to jump on the lithium-ion bandwagon is due to the fact that this is a technology that is still largely in its infancy.
-Though lithium-ion batteries have been in popular use for years, much of the technology is still volatile and ever-changing and evolving.
-Lead-acid batteries are a mature and refined piece of technology that is reliable, safe, and well understood.
+Another reason that we haven't fully converted is due to the fact that this is a technology that is still very new.
+Though lithium-ion batteries have been in popular use for years, much of the technology is still evolving, and we expect the price to drop as time goes on..
+Lead-acid batteries are a mature and refined piece of technology that is reliable, well understood, and affordable.

-Though we don’t currently provide lithium-ion battery power set-ups, it is not something that we expect to avoid indefinitely.
+Though we don’t currently provide lithium-ion batteries as standard in our kits, it is not something that we expect to avoid indefinitely.
 As technology improves and the cost of these batteries begin to level out, this is a product that we believe will be much more viable in our business, in the foreseeable future.
-For the time being, while lithium-ion batteries do have many distinct advantages over lead-acid, we don't believe this outweighs the current price difference, so will continue to sell lead-acid batteries until lithium-ion becomes the superior option.
+For the time being, while lithium-ion batteries do have many distinct advantages over lead-acid, we don't believe this outweighs the current price difference, so will continue to use lead-acid batteries until lithium-ion becomes the superior option.